oogles/jog/docs/ref/tasks.rst

             The settings-object is *dictionary-like*, but it is **not** a true dictionary.
 See an explanation of the differences in the :ref:`config file documentation <config_task_settings>`.

+    .. attribute:: project_dir

+        The absolute path to the project directory, as determined by the location of the ``jog.py`` file.

     .. attribute:: stdout

         A proxy for the stream to write general messages to, offering more control over output from the task.
 See :doc:`../topics/output` for details on writing to output proxies.
 Defaults to the system's ``stdout`` stream, but can be changed using the ``--stdout`` argument, e.g.: